ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 The maximum value of the metric used over an hour.
 For example, if 100 vCPU is used for a minute of the hour with 0 vCPU used for the other 59 mins, the hourly peak metric usage is 100 vCPU.

-## VMware Shared Solutions On-demand billing plan
+## VMware Shared Solutions on-demand billing plan
 {: #shared_pricing-cost-ondemand}

-VMware Solutions Shared On-demand virtual data center resources are allocated as needed.
+VMware Solutions Shared on-demand virtual data center resources are allocated as needed.
 Pricing is hourly based on the resource usage in the virtual data center.
 The following metrics are part of this plan.

-The standard storage policy pricing is the same as the 4 IOPS/GB storage policy.
+The standard storage policy pricing is the same as the 4-IOPS/GB storage policy.
 The number of IOPS/GB for the standard storage policy is not guaranteed.

-Storage policy availability may vary by region and deployment topology.
+Storage policy availability can vary by region and deployment topology.
 On the VMware Solutions Shared order page, select the **About** tab to view available storage policy offerings.
 {: note}

 | Metric                                   | Frequency | Description |